liamckenna/LEE_SPEAK/content/gaming/copper_tools.md

 Honestly, probably not much, but it may depend on the level of player you are.
 I'd wager seasoned players get to iron well within the first hour of starting a world, so was there really a gap to address?
 There may be, and time will tell, but I doubt many people were pining Mojang to close the gap between stone and iron.
-The issue is moreso that copper is useless, which isn't a strong case for effectively diluting the very solid pace of progression Minecraft's ore system has demonstrated up until now.
+The issue is more so that copper is useless, which isn't a strong case for effectively diluting the very solid pace of progression Minecraft's ore system has demonstrably proven.

 In a way, it feels like they're backtracking.
 For all intents and purposes, if Mojang had strong conviction that copper's purpose was, at least partially, that of an ore for progression, they wouldn't have waited four years to give them such a role.
 Rewatching the [Caves & Cliffs First Look](https://www.youtube.com/watch?v=DBvZ2Iqmm3M), Vanilla Minecraft Game Director